SkySignal Agent

 Features

-- System Metrics Monitoring - CPU, memory, disk, and network usage
+- System Metrics Monitoring - CPU, memory, disk, network, V8 heap, event loop utilization, and process resource usage

 - Publication Monitoring - Monitor publication performance and subscriptions

-- Error Tracking - Automatic error capture with client context
+- Error Tracking - Automatic server-side and client-side error capture with browser context

-- Database Query Monitoring - MongoDB query performance tracking
+diagnostics_channeltracing for outbound HTTP/HTTPS andfetchrequests - Database Query Monitoring - MongoDB query performance tracking with COLLSCAN flagging

 - SPA Route Tracking - Automatic performance collection on every route change